Transferability of Graph Neural Networks using Graphon and Sampling Theories: Preliminaries

-We employ a conventional abuse of notation for the symbol $|\cdot|$.
-When $I$ is an interval, then $|I|$ means the length of $I$.
-When $x$ is an element in a Euclidean space, $|x|$ denotes its Euclidean norm.
+We denote the cardinality of a set $X$ by $\texttt{\#} X$.
+Throughout we will employ a conventional abuse of the notation $|\cdot|$ so that, when $I$ is an interval, $|I|$ means the length of $I$, but when $x$ is a Euclidean element, $|x|$ means its Euclidean norm.